 Winter Trekking Clothes

 The winter trekking clothes are divided into 3 layers.
 However, as it may deem fit a trekker can essentially layer up to feel warm and cosy.
-The trekkers need to arguably wear all these four layers once you arrive at a campsite.
 While trekking according to the coldness, a base layer and fleece are enough.
 This can be adjusted on the measure of exhaustion one feels.

 Base Layer is the first layer.
 It should be specifically of wicking fabric.
 While you trek, the body perspires that dampens our base layer.
 The fabric being wicking will assist the body to maintain the dryness.
 If the body remains wet, you could feel colder.
 Polyester Clothing works best as it is hydrophobic and doesn't absorb any moisture wicking it away.
 In winters wearing Thermal Base Layers of Polyester or Wool is recommended & cotton should be avoided at all costs.